bloominstituteoftechnology/webtesting-i-challenge/README.md

 - Enhancement level is display as a string with a plus sign ( + ) before the number for levels 1 to 15.
 - Enhancement level of 0 is not displayed.
 - when an item is enhanced, the `name` should be modified to include the enhancement level between square brackets before the item's `name`.
 Example: the new name of a "Elven Sword" enhanced to 7 would be _"[+7] Elven Sword"_, at DUO would be _"[DUO] Elven Sword"_.
-- From +0 to +15 the enhacement is displayed using roman numerals.
+- From +0 to +15 the enhacement is displayed using Arabic Numerals.
 - After +15 the display for the enhancing level follows the table below:

 | Level | Display |